-The G.992.1 downstream signal is an OFDM signal with subcarriers spaced 4.3125 kHz apart.
-As can be seen from the PSD masks, the subcarriers at the low-frequency end aren't used because they are reserved for the voice signal.
-Some subcarriers at the high end may also not be used.
+The G.992.1 downstream signal is an OFDM signal subcarriers spaced 4.3125 kHz apart.
+Each subcarrier is numbered starting at 0 for DC and extending as high as 255.
+As can be seen from the PSD mask below, the subcarriers at the low-frequency end aren't used because they are reserved for the voice signal.
+Subcarriers below about 138 kHz are also not used because these frequencies are used for the upstream direction.